 Unsupervised Machine Learning with JavaScript

-In a previous article we discussed supervised machine learning (to apply natural language processing on documents) and this time we'll take a look at an unsupervised machine learning technique called k-NN.
+In a previous article we looked at supervised machine learning for natural language processing on documents.
+This time we’re tackling an unsupervised technique called k-NN.

 k-NN